lucatume/wp-routing/README.md

             echo 'Secret posts';
         }))->withTitle('Secret page');

-I want to add PUT and POST endpoints for editors to edit posts
+I want to add PUT and POST endpoints for editors to edit posts; please note that path variables are passd in their appearance order to the page callback and access callback methods/functions.

     WPRouting_Route::filter('editor', function($id){
             return current_user_can('edit_posts', $id);